npjd/nimapourjafar/README.md

 <p  align="center">I live in Toronto, Canada and am currently in high school</p>

 <p  align="center">I love programming and making projects from scratch.
-I specalize in full-stack development and smart contract programming</p>
+I specialize in full-stack development and smart contract programming</p>

 <p  align="center">I've helped scale software to thousands of users at high-profile startups and participated in many hackathons. </p>